 Her illness was the reason she was with me in the first place.
 With needing eye drops twice a day, it was easier to bring her with me on this visit to see my brother than leave her at home and ask someone else to do it.
 But during the drive to Aspen, the bedding in her cage had gotten wet–probably from the water leaking out of the water bottle as a result of the vibrations of the car.
 Instead of leaving her in the wet bedding, I’d put her in her carrying case and brought her to lunch, hoping her bedding would be dry by the time we returned to the car.
 It was on our way back to the car after lunch that we saw a sign for Tesla test drives.

 Finally, the time came for us.
 We were escorted outside, the car doors were opened, and we climbed into the Tesla.
-I placed my gerbil in the middle of the backseat, between Markus and I. As the Tesla representative turned around from the passenger seat to ask us if we were ready, his eyes fell on the light pink-and-green-striped carrying case with the heart-shaped windows and green zippers.
+I placed Drift in the middle of the backseat, between Markus and I. As the Tesla representative turned around from the passenger seat to ask us if we were ready, his eyes fell on the light pink-and-green-striped carrying case with the heart-shaped windows and green zippers.
 It clearly wasn’t a purse.
 At just that moment, Drift popped her head up, peered out the window, then went back to rearranging her shredded toilet paper.

 “Um…what’s in there?” asked the Tesla representative.